Criedes/SOA2019_Group6/api/README.md

 | `/api/request:id` |  update status to request mechanic to fix with mechnicId |
 ### Test Endpoint
 1. make sure your computer be installed mongoDB and MongoShell started already.
-2. cd to directory 'api'
-3. run test by this command `npm test`
+2. run test by this command `npm test`

 ## Other Service